Tranby House: History

 After the property was divided in 1903, the existing lot which includes the house remained as the Hardy family home until 1913 when it was bought by Henry Baker.
 It was named Tranby House in 1923, the state's centenary year, in recognition of its historical significance.
 In 1951 the property changed hands again and in 1967 was bought by Bond Corporation who demolished the barn and some small cottages with a view to a redevelopment on the site.
-Following a public debate opposing the plans, the property was acquired by the National Trust of Australia in 1972, and after an extensive restoration, was opened to the public by Lady Kyle, wife of the Governor, Sir Wallace Kyle on 27 November 1977.
+Following a public debate opposing the plans, the property was acquired by the National Trust of Australia in 1972, and after an extensive restoration, was opened to the public by Lady Kyle, wife of the Governor Wallace Kyle on 27 November 1977.
 It continues today as a popular tourist attraction and tearooms.

 Several oak, olive and mulberry trees believed to have been planted by the Hardey family remain and surround the house.
 Two of the oak trees were listed on the National Trust's Register of Significant Trees in 1984.

 The house is furnished in the style of the first half of the 19th century; all furniture is authentic, but has come from various sources.
-The only furniture known to have belonged to the Hardeys is a regency style brass four-poster bed, which is on permanent loan from the Royal Western Australian Historical Society; a polished wooden medicine chest; and the timber lid of a packing case.
+The only furniture known to have belonged to the Hardeys is a regency style brass four-poster bed, which is on permanent loan from the Royal Western Australian Historical Society, a polished wooden medicine chest, and the timber lid of a packing case.